International Family Law Lawyers

 These are countries that have agreed to be bound by a convention dealing with international child abduction.
 The main aim of the Hague Convention is to facilitate the prompt return of children wrongly removed to another convention country.
 Australia is a convention country but not all countries are.
 If a child is taken from Australia to another convention country there are procedures in place between Governments under the Hague Convention whereby the child may be returned to Australia.

-Auditore Melbourne Specialist Family Lawyers have been dealing with International Family Law cases since 1985.
+Auditore Pty Ltd trading as Melbourne Family Lawyers have been dealing with International Family Law cases since 1985.
 Auditore regularly act for Overseas Clients seeking Legal Advice and Court Representation in International Family Law Cases.
 Also, the Firm's Director, Silvio Auditore, has represented the Australian Government in International Child Abduction cases under the Hague Convention.
 One of our Senior Consultant Lawyers, Alison Loach, continues to hold a New Zealand Lawyer Practising Certificate which enables her to advise with respect to New Zealand Family Law, and also witness and certify New Zealand legal documentation including Relationship Property Agreements.